AterhiM/CODAnalyzer/README.md

 ### Getting Started

-To run CODAlyzer on your local machine, follow these steps:
+To run CODAnalyzer on your local machine, follow these steps:

 1. **Clone the Repository**